The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 Interestingly, Doherty recently said that he and O’Sullivan didn’t always see eye to eye in the early days and had built up a rivalry, but in the weeks before that year’s World Championship they decided to set their differences aside, knuckle down, and practice hard together.

-It certainly paid off for both and Doherty instantly became an Irish sporting hero, with the legend going that the streets of Dublin were so quiet during the 1997 world final that not a single call was made to the police in the city.
+It certainly paid off for both and Doherty instantly became an Irish sporting hero, with the legend being that the streets of Dublin were so quiet during the 1997 world final that not a single call was made to the police in the city.

 Hendry’s reign as the “King of the Crucible” was finally ended, but his decade of unrelenting power wasn’t quite over just yet.